mmpacker/men-stack-crud-golf-goose/README.md

 * Improve app styling, and layouts on most views using CSS and Bootstrap.
 * Improve accessibility by optimizing colors, fonts, and layouts.
 * Add media queries and fully-responsive layout for an optimized experience on mobile, and large displays.
+* Improve responsive rendering of cards on index and mylist views.
 * Add more social functionality so that users can interact and add other users as friends.
 * Allow users to add and update their user information, such as their bio and avatar.
 * Add another data entity to better track designers/architects so that they can be cross referenced between golf courses.